VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P7S.md

 ___

 + **<u>Death's Harvest</u>:**
-Combinaison of 2 Birds on two platforms, 1 Bull on a platform and 2 Bulls on two bridges with tethers.
-One Bull is tethered to every Tanks/Healers and the other one to every DPS.
+Combinaison of 2 Birds on two platforms, 1 Io on a platform and 2 Io on two bridges with tethers.
+One Io is tethered to every Tanks/Healers and the other one to every DPS.

 ___

 + **<u>War's Harvest</u>:**
-Combinaison of 2 Birds on two platforms, 1 Bull on the remaining platform with tethers and 2 Minotaurs on 2 bridges of the Bull with tethers.
-The Bull is tethered to every Tanks/Healers or every DPS.
+Combinaison of 2 Birds on two platforms, 1 Io on the remaining platform with tethers and 2 Minotaurs on 2 bridges of the Io with tethers.
+The Io is tethered to every Tanks/Healers or every DPS.

 </div>
 ___